DevExCodeHub/custom-toolchain/README.md

 If your toolchain includes GitHub, GitLab, or JIRA, DevOps Insights automatically provides you with information about your codebase and team after some initial data gathering and analysis.
 If your toolchain does not include any of those integrations, add one of them and then follow these steps:

 1. From your toolchain's Overview page, click DevOps Insights.
-2. Click Team Dynamics or Developer Insights and then choose a data category.
+2. Click Team Dynamics or Developer Insights and then choose any data category.

 ![Image8.png](https://github.com/nailahDev/DevOps/blob/master/Images/8.PNG)